ArmandoAv/bot_telegram/README.md

 You can review the options if you need more options for your bot.

-When you start the bot, it displays the list of languages ​​that it can translate and how it should be written so that it can perform the translations.
+When you start the bot ```python Bot_Telegram.py``` and then when you start a chat whit the bot on Telegram, it displays the list of languages ​​that it can translate and how it should be written so that it can perform the translations.